Frank Leoni

 Frank Leoni (born November 28, 1968) is an American baseball coach, currently the head baseball coach of the Mount St. Mary's Mountaineers.
-He played college baseball at Rhode Island from 1988–1991.
+He played college baseball at Rhode Island from 1988 to 1991.
 He then served as head coach at William & Mary Tribe (2006–2012), the Rhode Island Rams (1993–2005) and the Marymount Saints (2014–2021).

-In 2005 under Leoni, Rhode Island qualified for its first NCAA Tournament.
+In 2005 under Leoni, Rhode Island qualified for its first NCAA tournament.

 Playing career

-Leoni attended Cranston High School East in Cranston, Rhode Island, where he played high school baseball for the Thunderbolts from 1984-1986.
-He also attended the University of Rhode Island in Kingston, Rhode Island, where he was the starting shortstop for the Rams from 1988-1991 and held six school records.
+Leoni attended Cranston High School East in Cranston, Rhode Island, where he played high school baseball for the Thunderbolts from 1984 to 1986.
+He also attended the University of Rhode Island in Kingston, Rhode Island, where he was the starting shortstop for the Rams from 1988 to 1991 and held six school records.
 In 1991, Leoni was named Atlantic 10 Academic All-Conference and to the Division I All-New England squad.

 Coaching career

 Rhode Island

 Leoni was named the youngest NCAA DI head baseball coach in September, 1992 when he was hired to pilot the Rams at the age of 23.
 At the time, the program was a perennial bottom feeder in the Atlantic 10 Conference and slated for Title IX elimination.
-After a successful campaign to save the program, all athletic scholarship funding was stripped prior to the 1993-1994 academic year, leading to a dismal 2-39-1 record.
+After a successful campaign to save the program, all athletic scholarship funding was stripped prior to the 1993–1994 academic year, leading to a dismal 2-39-1 record.
 Over the next 11 years, with less than 2.5 full scholarships and no full-time assistant coaches, the Rams were transformed into a conference and regional powerhouse.
-The Rams won the Atlantic 10 Conference Eastern Division Championship for three consecutive years (2003-2005), the Atlantic 10 Conference Regular Season Championship for two consecutive years (2004-2005), and won its first ever Atlantic 10 Conference Tournament Championship and secured its first ever bid to the NCAA DI baseball tournament (2005).
+The Rams won the Atlantic 10 Conference Eastern Division Championship for three consecutive years (2003–2005), the Atlantic 10 Conference Regular season Championship for two consecutive years (2004–2005), and won its first ever Atlantic 10 Conference Tournament championship and secured its first ever bid to the NCAA DI baseball tournament (2005).
 Leoni was named Atlantic 10 Conference Coach of the Year in 2003 and 2004, as well as New England DI Coach of the Year in 2004.
 At the conclusion of the 2005 season, the Rams were named Team of the Year by Words Unlimited.
 At the end of his tenure, Leoni was the winningest coach in program history.
-From 2003-2005, the program went 54-18 in Atlantic 10 Conference play.
+From 2003 to 2005, the program went 54–18 in Atlantic 10 Conference play.
 Over 13 seasons at URI, Leoni recruited or coached 18 players that went onto professional baseball,including 10 Major League Baseball draft picks (four top ten round picks), 10 All-Americans, three A-10 Pitchers of the Year, one A-10 Player of the Year and one A-10 Rookie of the Year.
 He accepted the Head Baseball Coach position at the College of William & Mary in August 2005.